FumaxIN/Hackathon-Organiser/README.md

 `dj-rest-auth/login` to login.
 (Hackathons can only be created by Admin Users)

 `api/hackathons` to get the list of upcoming hackathons.
+Expired or started hackathons won't be listed.

 `api/hackathons/<int:hackathonID>/enrol/` to enroll in a particular Hackathon.
+User need to supply 'mail'.

 `api/enrollments/` to get the list of enrollments by the current logged in user.

 `api/hackathons/<int:hackathonID>/submission/` submission as per the submission_type of Hackathon.
+User has to enrol first

 `api/submissions/` to get the list of submissions by the current logged in user.